itaysk/kube-conditioner/Readme.md

 - Determine the status of the by querying `Prometheus`
   - at `http://my.prom.server:9090`
   - with the query `myimportantmetric<50`
-  - expecting a result that is 1
+  - expecting the query to succeed (result is non empty)
 - Evaluate the condition every `5000` milliseconds

 ## Motivation